luslab/oz-bulk-rnaseq/README.md

 ## Read Quantification
 __Gene-based read counting__
-- To compare the expression rates of indvidual genes between samples you need to quantify the number of reads per gene.
+- To compare the expression rates of individual genes between samples you need to **quantify the number of reads per gene.**
-- Essentially you are counting the number of overlapping reads
+- Essentially you are **counting the number of overlapping reads**
 - Need to clarify:
 	- Overlap size (full read vs partial overlap)
 	- Multi-mapping reads